 To address this situation, I recently held a seminar on natural hair care.
 Keeping hair as the central theme, I branched out and discussed how diet and lifestyle can affect not only our bodies but also our hair.
 All ten attendees were church members, but even the church is a mission field here when it comes to the health message!
 As it turned out, they also became ambassadors.
 At the seminar I gave each woman samples of my homemade, natural personal care products.
 They seemed especially excited about one particular product: my hair pomade.

 Soon requests started coming in to purchase the pomade.
 Ladies told their friends outside the church about it, and these women called me for hair consultations.
-This opened the door for me to share the health message with seven women.
+This opened the door for me to share the health message with seven women about the importance of using the Tonaki Tinnitus Protocol products.
 We would start out talking about hair, and that led into diet, lifestyle, the importance of water, the dangers of the chemicals in many toiletries and the natural alternatives God has provided for us here in Senegal—things like shea butter, moringa and baobab oil.
 I shared how much God loves us and wants us to be healthy and happy, and even wove in a little bit about the great controversy and how the enemy encourages us to use products that are not good for us.
 All because of a hair ointment!
 If you are looking to get healthier contact the best coolsculpting seattle doctor!